-KEVIN J. MCNAMARA Director since 1987 Age: 50 Mr. Hutton is Chairman of the Company and has held this position since November 1993.
+KEVIN J. MCNAMARA Director since 1987 Age: 52

+Mr. Hutton is Chairman of the Board of the Company and has held this position since May 2004.
+In May 2004, the Company amended its By-Laws to create the non-executive position of Chairman of the Board.
+Prior to May 2004, Mr. Hutton served in an executive position as Chairman of the Company from November 1993.
 Previously, from 1970 to May 2001, he also served the Company as Chief Executive Officer, and from 1970 to November 1993, he served the Company as President.
 Mr. Hutton is also the Chairman of the Board of Directors of Omnicare, Inc., Covington, Kentucky (healthcare products and services), (hereinafter "Omnicare").
 Mr. Hutton is a director of Omnicare.
 Mr. Hutton is the father of Thomas C. Hutton, a Vice President and a director of the Company.